sf-wdi-25/express_self_api/README.md

         * Wish list (e.g. `gifts` or `wishes`)
             - `_id`, description, price, amazonLink

 All API Endpoints must return JSON.
+You will be able to see if your API is up and running because [this api aggregator](https://api-aggregator.herokuapp.com/) will be able to consume your data.
+Check back on it to see if it's working for your code!
+Note: This won't be set up until you send your instructors the name of your Heroku app!

 > **Pro-Tip**: One good strategy is to add the database *last*.
 Start with your api routes and some hard-coded data.
 Make sure it's working the way you want before tackling the database layer!